by Lauren Camp

 The dark has invented what is already ours.

-Lauren Camp serves as New Mexico Poet Laureate.
-She is the author of eight poetry collections, including In Old Sky (Grand Canyon Conservancy, 2024), which grew out of her experience as Astronomer-in-Residence at Grand Canyon National Park.
-She received a Dorset Prize, a Glenna Luschei Award from Prairie Schooner, and finalist citations for the Arab American Book Award and Adrienne Rich Award.
-Her poems have been translated into Mandarin, Turkish, Spanish, French, and Arabic. www.laurencamp.com
+Lauren Camp is the author of nine books, most recently Is Is Enough (Texas Review Press, 2026) and In Old Sky (Grand Canyon Conservancy, 2024), which grew out of her experience as Astronomer-in-Residence at Grand Canyon National Park.
+Other honors include an Academy of American Poets fellowship, the Dorset Prize, the New Mexico Book Award, and finalist citations for the Arab American Book Award and Adrienne Rich Award.
+Her poems have appeared in The Nation, Kenyon Review, and Poem-a-Day, and have been translated into Mandarin, Turkish, Spanish, French, and Arabic.
+She served as the second New Mexico Poet Laureate (2022-25). www.laurencamp.com